THE-Amrit-mahto-05/Jaago-Guru/README.md

 5. User can answer by typing or speaking
 6. AI gives feedback on each answer
 7. Store questions, answers, and scores in MySQL
-8. View past interview history (progress report)
+8. View past interview history

 ---